INSIDE: The Ultimate Guide to Tokyo Okashi Land at Tokyo Station. Updated 2024

 If you do not let your kids eat sugar, avoid this place like the plague.

-RELATED: Big List of the Best Things to do in Tokyo with kids
+RELATED: Monster List of Best Things to Buy in Japan for souvenirs and gifts

 When we travel with Roam the Gnome, we embrace all quirks of the country, and we eat all kinds of food.